We help patients adhere to their discharge plan, reducing costly hospital readmits

 Our first step is to work with your Case Managers to identify Medicare patients who qualify for our TCM service.
 Our next step is to meet with each qualified patient while they are still in your hospital to educate them regarding the TCM program prior to discharge.
 We then obtain a copy of the discharge plan, and connect with the patient post-discharge to ensure they stay on-track.
 Once the TCM service is completed, we will normally enroll the patient into our CCM program through their primary care physician.

 We work with your hospital to determine the percentage of patients that are served & connected with a provider as well as the population without a primary care physician.
 Certain patients that need a specialized level of care post discharge, such as a surgical patient, are also addressed during the population management exercise.

-We have both unilateral and bilateral methods of hospital data communication for patient healthcare information (PHI).
-By utilizing an integration software tool, we are able to integrate a data exchange that allows for a seamless and well-coordinated action and interaction between us, the physician practice, and the hospital.
-Additionally, the tool allows us to know what patients are in an inpatient setting at the hospital, when they are scheduled to be discharged, and a copy of the proposed discharge plan.
-It can push the discharge plan information, including pharmaceuticals, to us within 45 minutes of that patient discharge
+We work closely with your Case Managers to develop a seamless and well-coordinated action and interaction between us, the physician practice, and your hospital.
+This close interaction allows us to know what patients are in an inpatient setting at the hospital, when they are scheduled to be discharged, and to obtain copy of the proposed discharge plan in a timely manner.

 Our team has harnessed the direct messaging infrastructure afforded by the creation of Health Information Exchanges (HIE).
-When leveraging direct messaging, we simply purchase a seat license in the hospital EMR system (a workstation seat that a nurse or admin would normally utilize) and establish communication points between the hospital and our software.
-By working inside the hospital system, we can send messages to ourselves relating to patient health information and discharge plans in a timely manner without requiring hospital staff to provide real time data messaging.
+This allows us to establish a direct communication channel between your hospital and our software.
+By working inside your hospital system, we can send messages to ourselves relating to patient health information and discharge plans in a timely manner without requiring hospital staff to provide real time data messaging.